China's 'shadow lenders' line pockets even as bourses bomb

 Global investors are increasingly worried about the scale of leverage in China's stock market, fearing the impact of a crash on the ordinary retail investors who dominate it could destabilize the world's second biggest economy just as growth is slowing.

-The risks have been magnified by the gray or shadow market - a network of state-owned commercial banks, trust companies, fund managers, and loosely regulated grassroots finance firms.
+The risks have been magnified by the grey or shadow market - a network of state-owned commercial banks, trust companies, fund managers, and loosely regulated grassroots finance firms.

 These firms continue to benefit from interest payments and fees, even as more than $2.5 trillion has been wiped from China's market capitalization over the last four weeks.